- Slim handled brush with good grip

 - Bluetooth connectivity – Nice feature, not something everyone will be able to get used to or in the habit of using.

 Design, Usability, Clean & General Use

-Oral-B have always done, in my mind, a pretty decent job when it comes to the look and feel of the brushes.
+Oral-B has always done, in my mind, a pretty decent job when it comes to the look and feel of the brushes.

-Could they do away with some of the plastic construction, yes, probably they could.
+Could they do away with some of the plastic construction?
+Yes, they probably they could.
 However, I think the look of the Pro and Smart models are actually a nice blend of design and everyday practicality.

 For me, these are small practicalities that make a big difference in everyday life.

 Virtually at the top of the brush handle in between the contoured grips is the power button that is white in colour with a grey/black power icon on it.
 The contrasting colour of the icon helps it stand out against all the white body.

 You don’t want a button that is too easily activated or too firm, thankfully that is not the case on the 4000.
 It has a nice resistance when pressed.
 Not too soft that it can be accidentally activated, but not too firm it is difficult to press.
 Good even for those with limited dexterity in my opinion.